-Race - Race is "a classification of modern humans, based on any or a combination of various physical characteristics, such as skin color, facial form, or eye shape, and now frequently based on such genetic markers as blood groups."
+Race is "a classification of modern humans, based on any or a combination of various physical characteristics, as skin color, facial form, or eye shape, and now frequently based on such genetic markers as blood groups."
+(Dictionary.com)

+2. Color (of skin)

+Skin color is one of the most conspicuous ways in which humans vary.
+Melanin accounts for most of the variation in the visual appearance of human skin.

+3. Religion

+"A system of faith and worship usually involves belief in a supreme being and usually contains a moral or ethical code; especially, such a system recognized and practiced by a particular church, sect, or denomination.
+In construing the protections under the Establishment Clause and the Free Exercise Clause, courts have interpreted the term religion quite broadly to include a wide variety of theistic and nontheistic beliefs."
+(Black's Law Dictionary, 7th Edition)

+4. National origin

+"The country in which a person was born, or from which a person's ancestors came."
+(Black's Law Dictionary, 7th Edition)

+5. Sex

+Sex refers to biological anatomy.
+It takes into consideration chromosomal make up, sex organs, and is used to delineate between female, male, and intersex individuals.

+6. Age

+"A period of individual existence or the duration of a person's life."
+(Black's Law Dictionary, 7th Edition)

+7. Marital status

+"Marital status means the state of being married, in a domestic partnership, single, divorced, separated, or widowed and the usual conditions associated therewith, including pregnancy or parenthood."
+(D.C.
+Code § 2-1401.02)

+8. Personal appearance

-- Color Skin color is one of the most conspicuous ways in which humans vary.
-Melanin accounts for most of the variation in the visual appearance of human skin. - Religion According to Black's Law Dictionary, religion is "[a] system of faith and worship usually involv[ing] belief in a supreme being and usually contain[ing] a moral or ethical code; especially, such a system recognized and practiced by a particular church, sect, or denomination.
-In construing the protections under the Establishment Clause and the Free Exercise Clause, courts have interpreted the term religion quite broadly to include a wide variety of theistic and nontheistic beliefs." - National Origin According to Black's Law Dictionary, national origin refers to "[t]he country in which a person was born, or from which a person's ancestors came." - Sex Sex takes into consideration chromosomal make up and sex organs, and is used to delineate female, male, and intersex individuals. - Age According to Black's Law Dictionary, age refers to "[a] period of individual existence or the duration of a person's life." - Marital status According to the DC Code, "[m]arital status means the state of being married, in a domestic partnership, single, divorced, separated, or widowed and the usual conditions associated therewith, including pregnancy or parenthood." (§ 2-1401.02) - Personal Appearance According to the DC Code, "[p]ersonal appearance means the outward appearance of any person, irrespective of sex, with regard to bodily condition or characteristics, manner or style of dress, and manner or style of personal grooming, including, but not limited to, hair style and beards.
-It shall not relate, however, to the requirement of cleanliness, uniforms, or prescribed standards, when uniformly applied for admittance to a public accommodation, or when uniformly applied to a class of employees for a reasonable business purpose; or when such bodily conditions or characteristics, style or manner of dress or personal grooming presents a danger to the health, welfare or safety of any individual." (§ 2-1401.02) - Sexual Orientation According to the DC Code, sexual orientation "[m]eans male or female homosexuality, heterosexuality and bisexuality, by preference or practice." (§ 2-1401.02) - Gender Identity or Expression According to the DC Code, "[g]ender identity or expression means a gender-related identity, appearance, expression, or behavior of an individual, regardless of the individual's assigned sex at birth." (§ 2-1401.02) - Family Responsibilities The DC Code states that "[f]amily responsibilities means the state of being, or the potential to become, a contributor to the support of a person or persons in a dependent relationship, irrespective of their number, including the state of being the subject of an order of withholding or similar proceedings for the purpose of paying child support or a debt related to child support." (§ 2-1401.02)
+"Personal appearance means the outward appearance of any person, irrespective of sex, with regard to bodily condition or characteristics, manner or style of dress, and manner or style of personal grooming, including, but not limited to, hair style and beards.
+It shall not relate, however, to the requirement of cleanliness, uniforms, or prescribed standards, when uniformly applied for admittance to a public accommodation, or when uniformly applied to a class of employees for a reasonable business purpose; or when such bodily conditions or characteristics, style or manner of dress or personal grooming presents a danger to the health, welfare or safety of any individual."
+(D.C.
+Code § 2-1401.02)

+9. Sexual orientation

+Individual or individuals someone is attracted to physically, emotionally or romantically.
+(DOJ/CRS)

+10. Gender identity or expression

+"Gender identity or expression means a gender-related identity, appearance, expression, or behavior of an individual, regardless of the individual's assigned sex at birth."
+(D.C.
+Code § 2-1401.02)

+11. Family responsibilities

+"Family responsibilities means the state of being, or the potential to become, a contributor to the support of a person or persons in a dependent relationship, irrespective of their number, including the state of being the subject of an order of withholding or similar proceedings for the purpose of paying child support or a debt related to child support."
+(D.C.
+Code § 2-1401.02)

+12. Homelessness

-- Homelessness According to the DC Code, "Homelessness is: - A. the status or circumstance of an individual who lacks a fixed, regular, and adequate nighttime residence; or - B. The status or circumstance of an individual who has a primary nighttime residence that is: - i.
-A supervised publicly or privately operated shelter designed to provide temporary living accommodations, including welfare motels, hotels, congregate shelters, and transitional housing for the mentally ill; - ii.
+- a. the status or circumstance of an individual who lacks a fixed, regular, and adequate nighttime residence: or - b.
+The status or circumstance of an individual who has a primary nighttime residence that is: - A supervised publicly or privately operated shelter designed to provide temporary living accommodations, including welfare motels, hotels, congregate shelters, and transitional housing for the mentally ill; or - ii.
 An institution that provides a temporary residence for individuals intended to be institutionalized; or - iii.
-A public or private place not designed for, or ordinarily used as, a regular sleeping accommodation for human beings." (§ 22-3701) - Disability The DC Code provides that "[d]isability means a physical or mental impairment that substantially limits one or more of the major life activities of an individual having a record of such impairment or being regarded as having such impairment." (§ 2-1401.02) - Matriculation The DC Code states that "[m]atriculation means the condition of being enrolled in a college, or university; or in a business, nursing, professional, secretarial, and technical or vocational school; or in an adult education program." (§ 2-1401.02) - Political Affiliation According to the DC Code, "[p]olitical affiliation means the state of belonging to or endorsing any political party." (§ 2-1401.02)
+A public or private place not designed for, or ordinarily used as, a regular sleeping accommodation for human beings."
+(D.C.
+Code § 22-3701)